 In case of OpenPGP keys a single key will be returned in raw format.

-Returns: a pointer to a gnutls\datum\t containing our certificates, or NULL in case of an error or if no certificate was used.
+Returns: a pointer to a gnutls\datum\t containing the peer's certificates, or NULL in case of an error or if no certificate was used.

 gnutls\certificate\get\peers\subkey\id